Skip to content

 What has NOT been done

-• Independent review of the Fiat-Shamir transcript construction.
+• Independent review of the Argon2id parameterisation (m, t, p values).

 • Side-channel analysis beyond timing-safe equality at the final comparison point.